NEARgovernance/CityHall/README.md

 # Community Governance Building

-Let's build Near City together!
+Together, we hold the keys to Near City!